What Are Storage Unit Prices?

 Storage in Transit

 Storage in transit is an option that some moving and storage companies offer.
-This is when all of your belongings are stored right on the moving truck or in a moving company’s warehouse.
+This is when all of a customer’s belongings are stored right on the moving truck or in a moving company’s warehouse.
 This can be beneficial for those who have an extended period of time between moving out of the old space and before they can move into their new home.
 Some homeowners also choose this option when renovating their home or staying in a temporary space.
-When using a moving company, this can be a cheaper option than renting a separate storage unit and moving all the items on your own.
+When using a moving company, this can be a cheaper option for a customer than renting a separate storage unit and moving all the items on their own.

 There are several reasons for needing to rent a storage unit.
 These include the process of moving into a new home, the need to declutter, needing a space to store furniture during a remodeling project or when staging a home to put on the market, off-season vehicle storage, having a place to sort and go through a loved one’s belongings, and an area to stash dorm room furniture during the summer.